We at Authority Guitar can give you the knowledge to help find the best capo for your situation.

 In times where shoppers love to buy the newest technology, I sometimes feel massive companies aren’t making certain products any better.

-Although we have new technology with the G7th adaptive radius control.
+Although we have new technology with the G7th performance adaptive radius control.
 I still don’t think the product fulfills the needs like the Kyser Quick-Change has accomplished for 40 years.

 The Kyser capo is very unlikely to break.
 That in itself is worth its weight in gold.
-Kyser now has a low tension version for those who may have lighter strings or a classical guitar.
+Kyser now has a low tension version for those who may have lighter strings or a classical instrument.
 There you have two solid capos that cover a lot of instruments.

 Durability is guaranteed.
 What more would you need?
 From my own personal experience, there is no better capo than Kyser.